Fitness vs. Nutrition: If You Had to Pick One, Here's What the Research Says

 1. Good fitness + good nutrition

-This is the gold standard.
+The gold standard.
 Best healthspan, best lifespan, lowest disease risk.

-• 40–60% lower all-cause mortality vs the general population
+• 40–60% lower all-cause mortality vs. the general population

 • Up to 70% lower cardiovascular mortality in high-fitness cohorts

-• Significantly lower cancer mortality (20–40%)
+• 20–40% lower cancer mortality

 2. Good fitness + poor nutrition

-• 30–50% lower all-cause mortality vs low-fit individuals
+• 30–50% lower all-cause mortality vs. low-fit individuals

 • Often similar survival rates to “fit + good nutrition” groups